Hazard Assessment for Asbestos

 The Program

-In partnership with the Philadelphia Healthy Schools Initiative and PennEnvironment, our Center has designed a program to use federally required Asbestos Hazard Emergency Response Act (AHERA) reports on the condition of asbestos in each school and analyze the hazard that it poses.
+In partnership with the Philadelphia Healthy Schools Initiative, our Center has designed a program to use federally required Asbestos Hazard Emergency Response Act (AHERA) reports on the condition of asbestos in each school and analyze the hazard that it poses.

 We will use the AHERA reports to design school specific communication materials for parents and staff beginning in elementary and middle schools in the most environmentally vulnerable neighborhoods in Philadelphia.
 This program is expected to help clarify where there are, and are not, significant risks to human health.